gcanales75/stp-sec-gov-at-scale/content/work1/task-3.md

 1. Click on **Add**.

-	You will see a warninig "*Failed to retrieve App Mesh information*", you can ignore the warning and proceed with the next step.
+	You will see a warning "*Failed to retrieve App Mesh information*", you can ignore the warning and proceed with the next step.

 1. Scroll to the button of the page and click on **Create**